Ruins of the Jaffna kingdom

-Ruins of the Jaffna Kingdom refer to the remains of the remaining building structures of the Jaffna Kingdom, the royal abode and structure of the ruling dynasty of the Kingdom of Jaffna, Nallur, Jaffna in Northern Sri Lanka.
+The ruins of the Jaffna kingdom are the remains of the building structures of the Jaffna Kingdom, the royal abode and structure of the ruling dynasty of the kingdom of Jaffna, Nallur, Jaffna, in Northern Sri Lanka.

 History and inception

 The palace was the home to the Aryacakravarti dynasty which became a powerful force in the North and North-East of the islands prior to the conquest of the Portuguese into the island.

 According to Ibn Batuta, a renowned Moroccan historian, the kingdom had two capitals; Nallur was one and the other being Puttalam presently in the North Western Province.

 Architecture

 The construction of the Royal Palace has been ordered by Cinkai Ariyan Cekaracacekaran.
 But, another source says the palace and a flower garden was built by a Tamil king named Koolanghai in 104 AD.

 There were two main roadways and four temples at the four gateways that have now been destroyed.
 The rebuilt temples that exist now do not match their original locations which instead are occupied by churches erected by the Portuguese.
 The center of the city was Muthirai Santhai (market place) and was surrounded by a square fortification around it.
 There were courtly buildings for the kings, Brahmin priests, soldiers and other service providers in the palace premises.
 The old Nallur Kandaswamy temple functioned as a defensive fort with high walls.
 In general, the palace and the city was laid out like the traditional temple towns in South India.